Understanding sensory processing or integration

 What happens when there are sensory processing issues?

 This means that their responses to sensory information might not always be what is expected by others.
 It may also mean they find some environments or activities more challenging.
-This is because a child (or adult) might find certain sensory information too intense and be overwhelmed.
+This is because a child or adult might find certain sensory information too intense and be overwhelmed.
 Or, they need might need stronger messages from their senses, and seek out more sensory input.
 Some children might not even notice the sensory events happening around them.

-One thing that is very important to remember is that for children and adults who report sensory issues is that the experiences are very real for them.
+It is very important for you to remember is that for children and adults who report sensory issues is that the experiences are very real for them.
 They are not right or wrong, correct or incorrect.
 It just just how their own brain interprets sensory messages.
 This can be very different to how others interpret the same sensory information.
 Even if it occurs at the same time and place.
 When supporting children or adults with sensory processing disorders you must remember this.
 Their responses are neurologically triggered and sometimes out of the person’s control, for example, running off if there is a loud noise without considering safety.

 This video describes sensory processing difficulties from a child’s perspective: